 - Discourage insecure methods of transferring data such as copying onto pen drives

-Of all of these, ensuring that regular backups are made is probably the most important point.
+Of all of these, ensuring that regular cloud backups are made is probably the most important point.
 If data is backed up sufficiently then even if a data loss incident occurs, it can be recovered from quickly.

 G Suite for Education.
 Backup Your School Data